Frequently asked questions

 Can I include sensitive information like API keys in my bot?

 Bots are stored as Docker images in a public repository i.e. anyone can access and inspect the image and its contents.
 Currently, there is no supported mechanism for storing secrets on bots.
 We do not recommend storing high-value secrets on the bot.
-Please see the pattern for hiding sensitive data to learn more.
+Please see the pattern for protecting sensitive data to learn more.

 Where is my keyfile?